 BSc (South Korea) PhD (Montreal)

-(primary) Assistant Professor of Human Anatomy and Cell Science, Max Rady College of Medicine, Rady Faculty of Health Sciences, University of Manitoba
+(primary) Associate Professor of Human Anatomy and Cell Science, Max Rady College of Medicine, Rady Faculty of Health Sciences, University of Manitoba

 Principal Investigator of Neuroscience Research Program, Kleysen Institute for Advanced Medicine, Health Science Centre – Winnipeg

 Core Member of Graduate Program in Biomedical Engineering, Faculty of Graduate Studies, University of Manitoba